wp-plugins/wp-google-analytics-scripts/readme.txt

 It's provides information about the number of visitors to a website and the number of page views.
 It helps gauge traffic and popularity trends which is useful for market research.

+Google Analytics e-commerce reporting can track sales activity and performance.
+The e-commerce reports shows a site's transactions, revenue, and many other commerce-related metrics.

 = Features =

     * Easy install